Mount Gambier - West

 Mount Gambier - West ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Mount Gambier-West had low cultural diversity, with 90.2% citizens, 87.9% born in Australia, and 92.8% speaking English only at home.
-Christianity was the dominant religion, comprising 41.9%.
-The 'Other' religious category was overrepresented at 0.9%, compared to 0.5% regionally.
+Mount Gambier-West had a cultural diversity below average, with 90.2% citizens, 87.9% born in Australia, and 92.8% speaking English only at home.
+Christianity was the main religion, comprising 41.9%.
+Other religions were overrepresented at 0.9%, compared to 0.5% regionally.

 Frequently Asked Questions - Diversity